 You might not think it’s necessary now, but if you’re installing the fan in a room without perfect lighting – or replacing a light fixture with a ceiling fan – you’re going to want more lighting in the room.
 When in doubt, get the light assembly now – it’ll save you consternation and money later on.

 Even better, ceiling fans with lighting are not much more expensive.
-And if you end up using the lights frequently, it could actually save you money over the long haul.
+And if you end up using the lights frequently, with LED bulbs, it could actually save you money over the long haul.

 Buy the right-sized fan.